Wanderlust (2012 film): Release

-The film was released on February 24, 2012.
+The film premiered at Mann Village Theatre in Los Angeles on February 16, 2012, and was theatrically released on February 24, 2012.
+It was the last film released by Universal Pictures to use the 1997 logo, accompanied by its fanfare by Jerry Goldsmith, before being replaced by a new logo, which debuted alongside The Lorax (2012).
 During its first weekend Wanderlust opened at #8, with $6.5 million from 2,002 locations.
 Given its poor debut, it was considered a box-office flop.
 After six weeks, it concluded its theatrical run with North American domestic gross of $17,288,155 and international gross of $4,162,198.

-Wanderlust was released on DVD and Blu-ray Disc on June 19, 2012.

 Reception

 Critical response

 Wanderlust received mixed reviews from critics.
-Rotten Tomatoes gives the film a 59% rating based on 140 reviews, with the site's consensus stating, "It isn't always as funny as it should be, but Wanderlust benefits from an extremely talented cast and some of David Wain's most confident, assured work behind the camera."
+Rotten Tomatoes gives the film a 58% rating based on 144 reviews, with the site's consensus stating, "It isn't always as funny as it should be, but Wanderlust benefits from an extremely talented cast and some of David Wain's most confident, assured work behind the camera."
 On Metacritic, which assigns a normalized rating out of 100 based on reviews from critics, the film has a score of 53 based on 34 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave it a B− grade.
+Entertainment Weekly gave it an A−.

 Accolades

 Home media

-A Blu-ray/DVD combo was released on June 19, 2012.
+Wanderlust was released on DVD and Blu-ray Disc on June 19, 2012.
 The last reported gross for the DVD was $3,807,225.
-The Blu-ray contained the extras Wanderlust: The Bizarro Cut (1:19:59), and an audio commentary by director/producer/co-writer David Wain, producer/co-writer/actor Ken Marino, and producer/actor Paul Rudd.
-The trio chat about the genesis of the script, how all the actors came on board, logical inconsistencies, and test audiences.
-They're also "joined" by Albert Brooks, Woody Allen, Christopher Walken, Al Pacino, Bill Clinton, William Shatner, Alan Arkin, Peter Falk, and many other celebrities, all of whom are really impressions done by actor Kevin Pollak.
+The Blu-ray contained the extras Wanderlust: The Bizarro Cut, and an audio commentary by director David Wain, co-writer/actor Ken Marino, and actor Paul Rudd.
+The video extras consist of a gag reel, a "Line-O-Rama", and making-of featurettes.

-The video extras consist of a gag reel (5:44), and "Line-O-Rama" (9:10).
-Featurettes follow: "God Afton!: Behind the Scenes of Wanderlust" (27:13), Penis Envy (7:41) and "The Elysium Campaign" (5:38).
-The whole package is rounded out by an episode of Wain's webshow "Wainy Days: Elysium" (8:37), which finds David stumbling onto the commune and having his own sexual awakening, plus robots.